-Comparing the Costs of Good Quality vs. Poor Quality
+Comparing the Good Cost of Quality vs. Poor Quality

 It can be difficult for quality managers to get budgets approved for new investments in quality, whether we’re talking about an automated Quality Management System (QMS) or a new ISO certification effort.